-Those were the men who, though they appreciated I had the intellect for intelligent discussion, never wanted a wife who would call BS on legalistic doctrine.
-Or who would actively disagree with their thoughts on Bible, faith, or God.
+Those were the men who, though they appreciated I had the intellect for intelligent discussion, never wanted a wife who would call BS on legalistic doctrine they believed in.
+They did not want a partner who would actively disagree with their thoughts on Bible, faith, or God.

-Had I settled for one of them, that would have been an unequally yoked situation because I could never be the woman God intended me to be.
+Had I settled for one of them, that would have been an unequally yoked situation because I could never have become the woman God intended me to be.

 I’ll keep my unbelieving man.
 Because he makes me a better person and a better Christian.